weslleypfelix/cleanArch/README.md

 # cleanArch
-A complete application built with ASP.NET CORE 6 using clean architecture.
+Coding a complete application built with ASP.NET CORE 6 using clean architecture.